RDR: the Recap, Deliberate, and Respond Method for Enhanced Language Understanding: Abstract

 \section{Abstract}

-Natural language understanding (NLU) using neural network pipelines often requires additional context that is not solely present in the input data.
-Through Prior research, it has been evident that NLU benchmarks are susceptible to manipulation by neural models, wherein these models exploit statistical artifacts within the encoded external knowledge to artificially inflate performance metrics for downstream tasks.
+Natural language understanding (NLU) using neural network pipelines often requires additional context that is not solely present in the input data, such as external knowledge graphs.
+Through prior research, it has been evident that NLU benchmarks are susceptible to manipulation by neural models - these models exploit statistical artifacts within the encoded external knowledge to artificially inflate performance metrics for downstream tasks.
 Our proposed approach, known as the Recap, Deliberate, and Respond (RDR) paradigm, addresses this issue by incorporating three distinct objectives within the neural network pipeline.
-Firstly, the Recap objective involves paraphrasing the input text using a paraphrasing model in order to summarize and encapsulate its essence.
-Secondly, the Deliberation objective entails encoding external graph information related to entities mentioned in the input text, utilizing a graph embedding model.
-Finally, the Respond objective employs a classification head model that utilizes representations from the Recap and Deliberation modules to generate the final prediction.
-By cascading these three models and minimizing a combined loss, we mitigate the potential for gaming the benchmark and establish a robust method for capturing the underlying semantic patterns, thus enabling accurate predictions.
-To evaluate the effectiveness of the RDR method, we conduct tests on multiple GLUE benchmark tasks.
-Our results demonstrate improved performance compared to competitive baselines, with an enhancement of up to 2\% on standard metrics.
-Furthermore, we analyze the observed evidence for semantic understanding exhibited by RDR models, emphasizing their ability to avoid gaming the benchmark and instead accurately capture the true underlying semantic patterns.
+The Recap objective involves paraphrasing the input text using a paraphrasing model in order to summarize and encapsulate salient information of the input.
+Deliberate refers to encoding the external graph information that is relevant to entities in the input text using a graph embedding model.
+Finally, Respond employs a classification head model that integrates representations from the Recap and Deliberate steps to generate the final prediction.
+By cascading these three models and minimizing a combined loss, we mitigate the potential of the model gaming the benchmark, while establishing a robust method for capturing the underlying semantic patterns to achieve accurate predictions.
+We conduct tests on multiple GLUE benchmark tasks to evaluate the effectiveness of the RDR method.
+Our results demonstrate improved performance compared with competitive baselines, with an enhancement of up to 2\% on standard evaluation metrics.
+Furthermore, we analyze the observed behavior of semantic understanding of the RDR models, emphasizing their ability to avoid gaming the benchmark while accurately capturing the true underlying semantic patterns.